Yusra-3033/Zirkular-X-Ontologies/README.md

 ## 5. Competency-question queries

-Three CQs, chosen so that together they touch every reused module — see [`queries/README.md`](queries/README.md) for the queries with their actual
+Three CQs, chosen so that together they touch every reused module.
+See [`queries/README.md`](queries/README.md) for the queries with their actual
 results: